One day trip to Lonavala – An amazing Experience

-The day started at 5am for us as we head into the cab to reach the destination.
-This is place is located 96 KM away from Mumbai (accessible from express highway) and I must say the travel itself looked like the destination.
-The greenery, blooming picturesque view, wonderful tunnels and occasional rain droplets made our entire drive extremely pleasant.
-We reached around 8am and decided to quit cab, as trek was more fun to choose.
+The day started at 5 am for us as we head into the cab to reach the destination.
+This is place is located 96 KM away from Mumbai (accessible from the express highway) and I must say the travel itself looked like the destination.
+The greenery, blooming picturesque view, wonderful tunnels, and occasional rain droplets made our entire drive extremely pleasant.
+We reached around 8 am and decided to quit cab, as the trek was more fun to choose.
 Our first point was “Bushy Dam” which is the most sought after place for visitors.
 You have to climb a little to reach the dam (without footwear and rent cost for footwear is 20rs) and this view was breathtaking.
-The entire place looked snowy with the white water dashing on each steps.
+The entire place looked snowy with the white water dashing on each step.
 It started raining as we stepped on the flowing chill water and this made the experience really enjoyable.
-After splashing and playing like kids in waterfalls for long time we decided to munch a little.
+After splashing and playing like kids in waterfalls for a long time we decided to munch a little.
 We found mind-blowing hot vada-pav and chai (not so expensive) that just went perfect with the flow.